NFL Free Agency Talk: Baltimore Ravens Add Two Huge Players In Earl Thomas And Mark Ingram

 — SportsCenter (@SportsCenter) March 13, 2019

-As reported by The Inquisitr, the Ravens became the frontrunner for Ingram once the Saints agreed to terms with Murray.
-They had already shown interest in the free agent along with the Chicago Bears, Green Bay Packers, and a couple of other teams.
+As reported by The Inquisitr, the Ravens became the likeliest destination for Ingram once the Saints agreed to terms with Murray.
+They had already shown interest in the free agent — along with the Chicago Bears, Green Bay Packers, and a couple of other teams.

-Ingram agreed to a deal with the Ravens that is for $15 million over three years.
+Ingram agreed to a deal with the Ravens, one that is set for $15 million over three years.
 This is about $500,000 more per season than the Saints had reportedly offered him, but he wasn’t willing to take that kind of pay cut to stay in New Orleans.

 Latavius Murray’s deal with the Saints will pay him a little less than $4 million per season.

-Things have already started getting very crazy in the NFL with free agency truly about to begin on Wednesday afternoon.
-Mark Ingram and Earl Thomas have already found new homes with the Baltimore Ravens an the entire look of the league is going to be vastly different in 2019.
+Things have already started getting very crazy in the NFL, with free agency truly about to begin on Wednesday afternoon.
+Mark Ingram and Earl Thomas have already found new homes with the Baltimore Ravens, and the entire look of the league is going to be vastly different in 2019.